 Canada K1A 0R5

 Reproduction of multiple copies of materials on this site, in whole or in part, for the purposes of commercial redistribution is prohibited except with written permission from Citizenship and Immigration Canada.
-Through the permission-granting process, CIC helps to ensure that individuals / organizations wishing to reproduce materials for commercial purposes have access to the most accurate, up-to-date versions.
-To obtain permission to reproduce materials on this site for commercial purposes, please contact email@example.com.
+Through the permission-granting process, which may take 10 to 15 working days, CIC helps to ensure that individuals / organizations wishing to reproduce materials for commercial purposes have access to the most accurate, up-to-date versions.
+To obtain permission to reproduce materials on this site for commercial purposes, please contact firstname.lastname@example.org.